GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

   It can be helpful to add these metrics

 - **Resources**.
 Aim to measure the utilization of all compute, memory, storage, and other resources as percentages of the total capacity.
 It is important to use percentages since the total capacity may be elastic.
 Depending on the programming language, there may be additional resources that need to be measured, such as heap space for Java or goroutines for Go.
 Some common metrics are given below.

   - CPU utilization
   - Memory utilization
   - Disk utilization
   - Network utilization

 - **Served Traffic**.
-Just as you should measure the inputs and outputs your service sends to and receives from its dependencies, you should measure the inputs and outputs your service receives from and sends to its clients.
+Just as a servier's inputs and outputs it sends to and receives to its dependencies ought to be measured, measure the inputs and outputs your service receives from and sends to its clients.
 This is especially important for services that are exposed to the public.
 The common metrics are the same as those for dependencies.

 These guidelines serve as a minimal starting point.
-Depending on your use case, you may want to measure more.
+Depending on the use case, you may want to measure more.
 In particular, metrics are useful for tracking long term trends.
-For example, you may want to measure the number of users that sign up for your service each day.
+For example, measuring the number of users that sign up each day allows the business to track how fast it is growing.

 :::{seealso}
 Further reading: [The Four Golden Signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals)